 Obtaining Space for UHL Requirements

-- The Honors Guides for Peer Success (GPS) Team can reserve space in the Buckley Classroom or the Shippee Pequot Room for students.
+- The Honors Guides for Peer Success (GPS) Team can reserve space in the Buckley Classroom or the Shippee Pequot Room for students at UConn Storrs and can work with Honors staff at regional campuses on securing space on each campus.
 The Buckley Classroom is available for reservation if not already booked.
 The Pequot Room is available for reservation, if not already booked, between 6:00 PM and 10:00 PM on Tuesdays and Thursdays.
-If a student is interested in one of these spaces, they should email the Honors GPS Team at email@example.com and include name, the space to reserve, the date and time of the requested reservation, and a description of the proposed activity.
-The Honors GPS Team will get back to the student about the space’s availability.
+If a student is interested in one of these spaces, or want to reserve space on a regional campus, they should email the Honors GPS Team at email@example.com and include name, the space to reserve, the date and time of the requested reservation, and a description of the proposed activity.
+The Honors GPS Team will get back to the student.

 Reserving space on campus is not always necessary, but without a reservation students run the risk of another organization reserving the space they wish to use.
 As always, the Honors GPS Team is available as a resource on a walk-in basis or via email during their office hours.